Click the Bag! to see a lovely little video about our store created by Chelsey Rosetter in 2011, and posted on her Eastlakestreet Blog...

 Next door, in the gift shop, Finnish crystal sparkles on a shelf with Danish porcelain and Icelandic ceramics.
 Sterling jewelry from Norway rests near linens from Sweden.
 Visitors of all nationalities will enjoy many rich and varied examples of Scandinavian culture.
 The store was opened when Lake Street was the center of immigrant Scandinavian culture and it provided familiar food to customers who want to keep traditions alive.
 Ingebretsen's has expanded beyond just food; the gift store is a blend of quality imports and one-of-a-kind creations by local Nordic artisans.

-- heritage, community and traditions... the ingredients that keep all of us bound to each other.
+Come to Ingebretsen's - heritage, community and traditions... the ingredients that keep all of us bound to each other.